History of the nude in art: Vanguardism

 Outside the main expressionist groups was the work of Paula Modersohn-Becker: in some visits to Paris between 1900 and 1906 she was influenced by Cézanne, Gauguin and Maillol, combining in a personal way the three-dimensional forms of Cézanne and the linear designs of Gauguin, mainly in portraits and maternal scenes, as well as nudes, evocative of a new conception in the relationship of the body with nature, as in Mother Kneeling with Child (1907).
 In Vienna, Egon Schiele, a disciple of Klimt, stood out, whose work revolved around a theme based on sexuality, loneliness and isolation, with a certain air of voyeurism, with very explicit works for which he was even imprisoned, accused of pornography.
 Dedicated mainly to drawing, he gave an essential role to the line, with which he based his compositions, with stylized figures immersed in an oppressive, tense space.
 He recreated a reiterative human typology, with an elongated, schematic canon, far from naturalism, with vivid, exalted colors, emphasizing the linear character, the contour.
 Some of his works among his extensive production are: Nude young woman with her arms on her chest (1910), Nude lying down with her arms backwards (1911), Two girls (1911), Seated female nude (1914), Two women embracing (1915), Nude lying down (1917), The embrace (1917), etc.

 In sculpture Georg Kolbe stood out, especially dedicated to the nude, with dynamic figures, in rhythmic movements close to ballet, with a vitalist, cheerful and healthy attitude.
 His most famous work was Morning, exhibited in the German Pavilion built by Ludwig Mies van der Rohe for the 1929 Barcelona International Exposition.
-On the other hand, the Norwegian Gustav Vigeland made between 1924 and 1942 an extraordinary sculptural ensemble in the Frogner Park in Oslo—later called Vigeland Park—with more than a hundred naked figures, representing human life analyzed in the various stages and ages of life, from childhood to old age, with a serene and confident style, healthy and optimistic, expressing without prejudice or moralizing the full and natural meaning of life.
+On the other hand, the Norwegian Gustav Vigeland made between 1924 and 1942 an extraordinary sculptural ensemble in the Frogner Park in Oslo, called the Vigeland installation, with more than a hundred naked figures, representing human life analyzed in the various stages and ages of life, from childhood to old age, with a serene and confident style, healthy and optimistic, expressing without prejudice or moralizing the full and natural meaning of life.